 On this page:

-The Residential Tenancies Act 1997 distinguishes between urgent and non-urgent repairs.
-A non-urgent repair is any repair that falls outside the definition of an urgent repair.
+Under the Residential Tenancies Act 1997, a non-urgent repair is any repair that falls outside the definition of an urgent repair.
 For a full list of urgent repairs, view our Urgent repairs page.

-References below to landlords also apply to owners and agents, if one has been engaged to manage the property.
+References in this section to landlords also apply to owners and agents, if one has been engaged to manage the property.

-- If the tenant or resident caused the damage, the landlord can ask them to arrange and pay for repairs.
+All repairs are the landlord's responsibility, but if the tenant or resident caused the damage, the landlord can ask them to arrange or pay for repairs.

-- Tenants and residents must continue paying rent even while they are waiting for repairs to be done.
+Tenants and residents must continue paying rent when they are waiting for repairs to be done.

 For information on repairs relating to sites under a site agreement, view our Repairs under a site agreement page.

 To arrange non-urgent repairs, notify the landlord in writing, advising them what needs to be repaired and giving them 14 days to carry out the work.
 Include the date of your request, so it is clear when this 14-day period will expire.

 We recommend giving the landlord written notice using one of our forms:

 Make a repair request via our RentRight app